microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

 read/write/execute accesses to a memory range.
 Most debuggers limit the breakpoint size to 8 bytes max, with TTD Memory queries you can go as big as you would like.

-For example, you could write a query than spams an entire binary, and you can build a code coverage check using the results.
+For example, you could write a query than spans an entire binary, and you can build a code coverage check using the results.
 There is an example of a [code coverage from TTD](https://github.com/0vercl0k/windbg-scripts/tree/master/codecov).